ry05/dataswissknife/README.md

-# dataSwissKnife
+# DataSwissKnife

-A Handy Little Tool to aid your Data Science Project
+A Handy Little Tool for your Data Science Operations

 ## The Purpose